llogiq/llogiq.github.io/_posts/2015-06-04-workflows.md

 And create a `struct` and `impl` to actually implement the `LintPass`.
 Again, I'm going to name it `Options`, because I suspect we will add more lints like this in the future.
-Also note that we want to check method calls, which are `Expr`s, so we implement the `check_expr`
+Also note that I want to check method calls, which are `Expr`s, so we implement the `check_expr`
 method: